jon-weisz/fsmt/documentation/source/what.rst

 this knowledge about the test and its environment is implicit, often hidden in the actual implementation of the tailored test suite.

-To overcome these issues, this contribution introduces **a generic and configurable state-machine based process** to automate:
+To overcome these issues, this framework introduces **a generic, event-driven and configurable state-machine based process** to automate:

    * a) Environment setup
    * b) System bootstrapping